joridocom/sandboxforjorido/README.md

 # sandboxforjorido

-This is sandbox for data and IBM stuff
+This place to do random stuff